9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+- In gulp, do not watch every .js/.ts file.
 - Enqueue the scripts/css only on the pages they need in the backend.
-- Make sure that Pickr does not interact with other Pickrs.
-Maybe encapsulate in the global.
 - Make the default component tabs collapsible?, to not show them, the options will appear to not be so many.

 - Add more order by options in query_settings "order posts by" collapsible.